Senator Warren, mocked by Trump as 'Pocahontas,' releases DNA test

 The analysis of Warren’s DNA was done by Carlos D. Bustamante, a Stanford University professor who the Boston Globe reported was an expert in the field.

-The professor concluded that most of the senator’s DNA shows European ancestry, but there is a Native-American segment.
+The professor concluded that most of the senator’s DNA shows European ancestry but that it has a Native-American segment.
 Warren has said that her Native-American ancestry possibly goes back to the 1700s, including Cherokee blood on her mother’s side, according to family lore.

 Warren’s release of the DNA results could be a prelude to a possible presidential run.